 The following studies were conducted only on animal models or cell lines.
 These results should therefore be taken with some skepticism until they are either confirmed or refuted in human trials.

 The triterpenic acids in mastic gum are likely responsible for its microbe-fighting activity.
 Their effect is synergistic – it’s stronger when all of them are combined.
 If any of the compounds are isolated and used separately, the antimicrobial effect weakens [5, 4].

 Mastic gum is an anti-inflammatory that may help with autoimmune diseases or chronic inflammation.
 It acts to:

-There are currently very little data on the effects of mastic gum on gastritis — an inflammation or irritation of the stomach lining.
-But because chronic gastritis can be a result of an H. pylori infection, mastic gum may be helpful in reducing the symptoms.
+There are currently very little data on the effects of mastic gum on gastritis (inflammation or irritation of the stomach lining).
+But because chronic gastritis can be a result of an H. pylori infection, some believe that mastic gum may be helpful in reducing the symptoms.

-Although mastic gum is thought to be effective for acid reflux, there are currently very little data on its effect on acid reflux, also known as GERD (gastroesophageal reflux disease).
+Although some people believe mastic gum could be effective for acid reflux, there are currently very little data on its effect on acid reflux, also known as GERD (gastroesophageal reflux disease).